The Link Between Heart and Brain Health

 We’re here to help you prioritize heart health and cognitive health

 At Alto, we’re committed to making it as simple as possible to stay on top of your medications for blood pressure, diabetes, or other conditions.
 We offer same-day delivery and medication management tools like reminders and auto refills in our app.
-And our team of pharmacists are always here to answer your questions by phone, text, or chat, and will even remind you when your medications are due for a refill.
+And our team of pharmacists are always here to answer your questions by phone or in-app messaging, and will even remind you when your medications are due for a refill.

 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or another qualified health provider with any questions you may have regarding a medical condition.